Stephen-RA-King/pynamer/README.md

-_**Utility to find an available package name on the PyPI repository and optionally 'register' it.**_
+_**Utility to find an available package name in the PyPI repository and optionally 'register' it.**_

 [![PyPI][pypi-image]][pypi-url]
 [![Downloads][downloads-image]][downloads-url]